naveeeedhassan/KNIME-Workflow-Automation/README.md

 -workflowDir="C:/Users/<user>/knime-workspace/WF" -reset*

 Arguments:

--"C:\Program Files\KNIME\knime.exe":Launches KNIME.
+-"*C:\Program Files\KNIME\knime.exe*": Launches KNIME.

--consoleLog:Causes a new window to be opened containing the log messages and will keep the window open after the execution has finished.
+-*consoleLog*: Causes a new window to be opened containing the log messages and will keep the window open after the execution has finished.

--reset:Reset workflow prior to execution.
+*-reset*: Reset workflow prior to execution.

--workflowDir="C:/Users/<user>/knime-workspace/workflow":
+*-workflowDir="C:/Users/<user>/knime-workspace/workflow"*:
 Shows the directory of the workflow to be executed.

 We can edit the command line to switch between different workflows when required.

 Enter the command into a file and save as a .bat file.